scala-network/xtc-stak/doc/FAQ.md

 ## Virus Protection Alert

 Some virus protection software flags the miner binary as *malware*.
 This is a false positive — the software does not contain any malware (and since it is open source, you can verify that yourself!)
-If your antivirus software flags **xtl-stak**, it will likely move it to its quarantine area.
-You may have to whitelist **xtl-stak** in your antivirus.
+If your antivirus software flags **xtc-stak**, it will likely move it to its quarantine area.
+You may have to whitelist **xtc-stak** in your antivirus.

 ## Change Currency to Mine

 If the miner is compiled for Monero and Aeon than you can change
  - the value `currency` in the config *or*
  - start the miner with the [command line option](usage.md) `--currency monero` or `--currency aeon7`
- - run `xtl-stak --help` to see all supported currencies and algorithms
+ - run `xtc-stak --help` to see all supported currencies and algorithms

 ## How can I mine Monero